danielsaidi/EmojiKit/README.md

 ## Support My Work

-By [becoming a sponsor][Sponsors], you directly support the development & improvement of my various [open-source projects][OpenSource].

-Every sponsor makes a real difference.
-Thank you for considering [supporting my work][Sponsors]!
+You can [become a sponsor][Sponsors] to help me dedicate more time on my various [open-source tools][OpenSource].
+Every contribution, no matter the size, makes a real difference in keeping these tools free and actively developed.